What is an Information System?

 An Information System is an integrated set of components for collecting, storing, processing data, information, knowledge and digital products.
 Businesses rely on information systems to manage their operations, interact with customers, suppliers and compete in the marketplace.

 Extremely high job placement upon graduation.
-A graduate's average starting salary in 2012 was $49,500.
+Average starting salary for graduates is approximately $49,500.
 Moreover, all businesses need IT people.

 There are currently more IS internships available than there are students available to fill them.
 It is also a College of Business requirement to complete an internship before graduation.